 First, avoid standard stock photos.
 They don’t look realistic, and users are all sick and tired of them.
 Hand-drawn pictures, graphs, and animated images demonstrating research data work best: they are interesting to readers, and they force them to take a few more seconds to figure out what’s going on.

 And second, consider the number of images per page.
-When formatting a 5,000-word blog post, one image is clear to be not enough.
-But it would be also wrong to put an image every 100 words to frustrate readers and reduce load speed.
+When formatting a 5,000-word blog post, one image is clearly not enough.
+But it would also be wrong to put an image every 100 words to frustrate readers and reduce load speed.

 One picture for every 350 words is okay, and make sure to optimize its size for better usability.